 This medicine belongs to a group of medicines known as serotonin (5-HT3) antagonists and is a colourless solution for injection into a vein.

-It is used for the prevention of nausea and vomiting associated with cancer chemotherapy.
+It is used for the prevention of nausea and vomiting that happens:

 Before you are given ALOXI

 When you must not be given it